 Applications for a change in resident tuition classification may be obtained from the Office of the University Registrar, 121 Strong Hall on the Lawrence campus, 3001 Student Center for the Kansas City Campus, or a printable residency application form is available.
 Completed applications may be submitted to the Office of the University Registrar as early as 75 days prior and as late as 30 calendar days after to the first day of classes for the semester for which the change is being requested.
 All questions on the application must be answered and all supporting documentation must be attached.
 The documentation should be in the form of photocopies, as all information becomes the property of the University of Kansas.
 These are confidential records and are maintained in accordance with the University of Kansas Student Records Policy.

-Submit applications to 121 Strong Hall for the Lawrence or Edwards campuses or 3001 Student Center for the Kansas City campus.
+Submit applications to the KU Visitor Center (1502 Iowa St.) for the Lawrence or Edwards campuses or 3001 Student Center for the Kansas City campus.

 In reviewing the application, the Office of the University Registrar will consider each individual situation as presented and assess it in relation to pertinent Kansas statutes and Board of Regents regulations.
 Once a decision has been made, the student will be notified in writing.
 The decision may be appealed.